Partners

 Solution

-This research and development project aims to gather perspectives from various locals, present them to our project partners, and support them in sharing the perspectives with local community leaders.
+This research and development project aimed to gather perspectives from various locals, present them to our project partners, and support them in sharing the perspectives with local community leaders.

 Results

-For project details and current developments, please contact alice@ccrl-clrc.ca.
+For project details, please contact Dr. Crystena Parker-Shandal at crystena.parker-shandal@uwaterloo.ca.